dariomnalerio/image-converter/README.md

 - **Batch Conversion:** Convert multiple images at once.
 - **High Quality:** Maintains the quality of images during conversion.

+## Installation

+### Windows

+1. **Download the Installer:** Download the latest version of the installer from the [Releases](https://github.com/dariomnalerio/image-converter/releases)
+2. **Run the Installer:** Run the installer and follow the on-screen instructions to install the application.

 ## Building the Application

 ### Prerequisites